How to Pay for Nursing School

 Find out more:

-Increasingly, hospitals are offering nursing residency program as a great way to pay for nursing school.
+Increasingly, hospitals are offering nursing residency programs as a great way to pay for nursing school.
 These programs are well-reviewed by both nurses and hospitals.
 The goal of these programs is to provide a smooth, intelligent transition from the classroom to the hospital floor.

 Though graduate licensed nurses are legally qualified to deliver care, hospitals and medical centers have long acknowledged that the usual six-week orientation program is insufficient to render them independent on the hospital floor.
 Therefore, residency programs provide additional education, instruction on local policies and procedures, and a network for new nurses to support and learn from each other.